neuroverse-fm/neuropilot/README.md

 This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal.
 **Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

+Note that if Neuro has direct terminal access, all security features are pretty much out the window.

 ## Commands

 ### Give Cookie

-Gives a cookie to Neuro.
+Gives a cookie to Neuro (it tells her that Vedal gave her a cookie).

 ### Reconnect

 Attempts to reconnect to the API.
 Shows a notification when it succeeds or fails.

-### Reload permissions
+### Reload Permissions

 Reregisters all actions according to the permissions.
+Running this command is required if you change any of the permissions.

+### Disable All Permissions

-### Disable all permissions
+Disable all permissions for Neuro immediately and unregister the actions.

-Disable all permissions for Neuro immediately and reloads permissions.
-Also kills currently running tasks and any open shells.
+Also kills currently running tasks and any shells opened by Neuro.
-Since it's intended to be a panic button, it is recommended to bind that command to a keyboard shortcut.
+Since it's intended to be a panic button, it is recommended to bind this command to a keyboard shortcut.

 ### Send File As Context